 You won’t have to designate a whole afternoon to reading an instruction manual!
 It’s totally uncomplicated.

 That’s it.
 Vapor is made as you draw on it.
 The Ace has what’s called an automatic-draw, which means there’s a chip inside the device that turns it on when it senses you drawing on it.
 It’s immediate.
 Once you stop drawing on it, it goes into sleep mode until you puff again.

 Cool Menthol: If you are/were a menthol smoker, you’re in luck!
 Cool Menthol has the cooling feeling that only a menthol smoker can appreciate.
 It’s not aggressively cold on the throat, but it’s undeniably menthol with what I believe to be a hint of mint.

-Watermelon Twist: This is my favorite flavor.
-I barely thought I would like it though.
+Watermelon Twist: This was my favorite flavor.
 Watermelon Twist has a bright and refreshing flavor that kinda tastes like watermelon, I guess.
 It’s really just a generic, lightly sweet and bright flavor with a touch of tart.
 It’s crisp, refreshing, and pleasurable.
 It’s got a faint aroma that’s quite pleasant.
 (No longer available in the U.S.)

-Depending on how much you use the Ace, you could get anywhere from a day to a day and a half of usage.
+Depending on how much you use the Ace, you could get anywhere from a half a day to a day of usage.
 Of course, if you’re a light smoker and you only plan on using the Ace every once in a while, you could get several days out of charge.
 Charging it takes under an hour.

 If you are trying to kick cigarettes and you want to feel a solid nicotine hit, the Ace can give you that if you’re lucky enough to find pods that work.
 When I was driving through Pennsylvania last year, I got one pack that worked really well.
 I got it from a Sheetz gas station.
 But since then, and even before then, it was mostly throwing good money after bad.